-&lt;sup>1 A more detailed discussion on this issue is contained infra.
+1 A more detailed discussion on this issue is contained infra.

-- (iii) Staffing plan of two shifts per day was insufficient to meet contract requirements. - (iv)Pest control services were not being performed by the State. - (v) It became necessary to contract and pay for outside storage and refrigeration units.
+- (i) Numerous sanitation and health violations in all of the nine (9) facilities covered by the Baltimore Contract, as reported by the State Department of Health citations. - (ii) Equipment assessments performed by the Department of Maryland and Crystal Enterprises revealed food service equipment vital to the operation of the Baltimore Contract were malfunctioning, broken, inoperable or infested with roaches or rodents. - (iii) Staffing plan of two shifts per day was insufficient to meet contract requirements. - (iv)Pest control services were not being performed by the State. - (v) It became necessary to contract and pay for outside storage and refrigeration units.

 Crystal Enterprises then had to weigh the benefits of continuing the Baltimore Contract with the health risks associated with operating a food service company in an unsanitary environment infested with roaches or rodents.
 However, shortly after starting the Baltimore Contract, Crystal Enterprises realized that operating under the prevailing conditions created an untenable risk to its employees and the client.
 At its own cost, Crystal Enterprises contracted for outside storage and refrigeration to minimize the loss of food and supplies.
 Furthermore, within days of taking over the Baltimore Contract, Crystal Enterprises discovered that the State of Maryland had a seriously flawed solicitation about the number of inmates it would be serving per day.

 While Crystal Enterprises had bid to feed 22,500 inmates a day, the company soon found instead it was serving fewer than 16,000 inmates.
-This significant discrepancy as well as the aforementioned issues, jeopardized Crystal Enterprises' ability to continue the Baltimore Contract.
+This significant discrepancy as well as the aforementioned issues jeopardized Crystal Enterprises' ability to continue the Baltimore Contract.

-Given the substantial loss of food and supplies, and the challenges with improving the conditions of the nine (9) facilities, i.e., equipment, pest control, refrigeration, Crystal Enterprises negotiated a six month emergency contract with the State which enabled the State to re-assess the contract requirements.
-A more permanent and long term contract re-negotiation was not achieved and ultimately, Crystal Enterprises could no longer operate under the prevailing terms.
-While the decision to disassociate itself from the Baltimore Contract was necessary for

-Crystal Enterprises to remain a viable company, the decision also caused Crystal Enterprises to incur a large amount of debt in excess of \$2.6 million.
-For the next year and a half after disassociating itself from the Baltimore Contract, Crystal Enterprises reduced its expenses and used its resources including credit to repay the debt and sustain its operations.
+Given the substantial loss of food and supplies, and the challenges with improving the conditions of the nine (9) facilities, i.e., equipment, pest control, refrigeration, Crystal Enterprises negotiated a six month emergency contract with the State of Maryland which enabled the State to re-assess the contract requirements.
+As a more permanent and long term contract re-negotiation was not achieved, Crystal Enterprises ultimately could no longer operate under the prevailing terms of the Baltimore Contract.
+While the decision to disassociate itself from the Baltimore Contract was necessary for Crystal Enterprises to remain a viable company, the decision also caused Crystal Enterprises to incur a large amount of debt in excess of \$2.6 million.
+For the next year and a half after disassociating itself from the Baltimore Contract, Crystal Enterprises reduced its expenses and used its resources, including credit, to repay the debt and sustain its operations.
 These efforts, while necessary, proved to be temporary remedies that simply were not enough to sustain Crystal Enterprises for the long term.